 Strolling around Lake Merritt is a favorite weekend activity in the East Bay.
 Park along Bellevue Avenue for a walk along the scenic boathouse and bandstand side of the lake.

-In 1881, after the tragic death from typhoid fever of their 16-year-old son in Florence, Italy, Leland Stanford and his wife turned their 8,200-acre stock farm in Palo Alto into the Leland Stanford Jr. University so that “the children of California may be our children.”
+In 1881, after the tragic death from typhoid fever of their 16-year-old son in Florence, Italy, Leland Stanford and his wife turned their 8,200-acre stock farm in Palo Alto into the Leland Stanford Jr. University.
+They established the school so that “the children of California may be our children.”

 Today this cerebral farm, home for 13,000 students and an establishment of medical and technical professionals, is well worth a visit.

-Drive south from San Francisco along Highway 101 and turn onto University Avenue, which takes you through the heart of Palo Alto, once known as Professorville.
+Drive south from San Francisco along Highway 101 and turn onto University Avenue.
+This route takes you through the heart of Palo Alto, once known as Professorville.
 University Avenue becomes Palm Drive after you cross the El Camino Real.
 As you proceed up Palm Drive, stop at the University Museum of Art.
-The Museum shows memorabilia of Stanford and describes how he rose from a Sacramento hardware merchant to become the railroad builder and governor.
+The Museum shows memorabilia of Stanford and describes how he rose from being a Sacramento hardware merchant to become a railroad builder and governor.
 One of the appealing California Native American exhibits is a Yurok canoe carved from a single redwood log.

 Continue on Palm Drive to the oval parking area.
-Immediately in front of you is the most historic part of the University, the Main Quadrangle, a sandstone enclosed courtyard in the Romanesque style, with archways and thick walls.
-Red tile roofs inadvertently echo the missions.
+Immediately in front of you is the most historic part of the university, the Main Quadrangle.
+With archways and thick walls, the sandstone Quadrangle encloses a courtyard in the Romanesque style.
+Red tile roofs inadvertently echo California’s early missions.
 Memorial Church, dedicated in 1903, was Mrs. Stanford’s memorial to her husband.

 To get a feel for campus life, walk from the Hoover Tower to Tresidder Union and stop for a food/beverage break.
 You’ll pass such landmarks as the Main Library, Encina Hall, and the Campus Bookstore.

 For a delightful restaurant, try MacArthur Park, 27 University.
 To get there, as you leave Palm Drive to enter Palo Alto, turn right after you pass under the railroad trestle.
-The restaurant resides in an ample white-painted building, a World War I hostess house designed by Julia Morgan for Camp Fremont.
-Try the mesquite charcoaled swordfish or the oak-wood smoked baby back ribs.
+The restaurant resides in an ample white-painted building.
+The building, a World War I hostess house designed by Julia Morgan, is a historic treasure.
+Try the mesquite charcoal-grilled swordfish or the oak-wood smoked baby back ribs.

 San Mateo Coast

-The San Mateo coast between the Montara and Pigeon Point lighthouses offers a bucolic seaside drive with beaches, farmlands, and small coastal towns.
-Morning fogs tend to burn off by noon, so plan this as an afternoon outing.
+The San Mateo coast between the Montara and Pigeon Point lighthouses offers a bucolic seaside drive with beaches, farmlands, and small seaside towns.
+Morning fogs tend to burn off by noon.
+Therefore, plan this as an afternoon outing.
 The road is relatively straight, compared to the roller coaster rides possible along the coast north of San Francisco or in Big Sur.

 Pick up Interstate 280, then Highway 1, at the southwest edge of San Francisco and drive along the coast.
 At Pacifica, pause and drive inland along Linda Mar Boulevard.
-Where the road intersects with Adobe Lane, you’ll find the Sanchez Adobe, a whitewashed structure completed in 1846 during the Mexican era.
-This is the only adobe in San Mateo county open to the public.
-Memorabilia at the adobe recall the era of Francisco Sanchez, mayor of San Francisco and commandant of militia under the Mexican Republic.
-Moving south along Highway 1, you pass the treacherous Devil’s Slide area where road washouts periodically occur.
+Where the road intersects with Adobe Lane, you’ll find the Sanchez Adobe.
+The whitewashed structure was completed in 1846 during the Mexican era.
+This is the only adobe in San Mateo County open to the public.
+Memorabilia at the adobe recall the era of Francisco Sanchez, mayor of San Francisco.
+He also served as commandant of militia under the Mexican Republic.
+Moving south along Highway 1, you pass the treacherous Devil’s Slide area.
+Here road washouts periodically occur.

 In Montara, stop at the Montara Lighthouse.
 Turn toward the sea where you notice a small Youth Hostel sign.
-After several major shipwrecks along this coast, the lighthouse was built in 1875, first as a fog signal station with a deep whistle run by coal-generated steam power.
+After several major shipwrecks along this coast, the lighthouse was built in 1875.
+First it operated as a fog signal station with a deep whistle run by coal-generated steam power.
 Today the grounds are open to the public and the buildings function as a rustic all-ages hostel.

 Proceeding south, at the fishing village of Princeton, watch the boats return and see what the sea has offered up as prizes.
 Several sport-fishing charters leave from Princeton.
 Shops and restaurants offer seafood.
 Ketch Joanne serves tasty shrimp and crab sandwiches.

-Next you’ll encounter the original and main coastside community, Half Moon Bay, once called Spanishtown and populated by the Spanish as early as the 1830s.
+Next you’ll encounter the original and main coast-side community, Half Moon Bay.
+Once called Spanishtown, the village was populated by the Spanish as early as the 1830s.
 Today floriculture is big business here, managed in massive greenhouses.
 Take a stroll on Main Street, where the blue Zaballa House, 326 Main, is the most historic building.
 South of town, the landmark to see is the white Johnston House, poised up on a hillside.
-It’s amazing that this New England-style “saltbox” house could have been built in the roadless, isolated area in 1853.
+It’s amazing that this New England-style “saltbox” house could have been built in this roadless, isolated area in 1853.
 Hand-hewn timbers were floated ashore from ships at high tide.
 The setting exudes a certain longing, such as one feels in Andrew Wyeth’s painting, Christina’s World.

-Many beaches attract visitors south of Half Moon Bay, with San Gregorio and Pescadero among the most popular.
+Many beaches attract visitors south of Half Moon Bay.
+San Gregorio and Pescadero are among the most popular.
 The inland roads along the coast are also appealing.
-Drive inland south of Tunitas along Stage Road to the juncture of Stage and La Honda Roads, site of the Peterson & Alsford General Store, built in 1899.
-They sell everything from Levis to kerosene lamps, but mainly the establishment provides a friendly ambiance for locals and visitors around its bar.
+Drive inland south of Tunitas along Stage Road to the juncture of Stage and La Honda Roads.
+This is the site of the Peterson & Alsford General Store, built in 1899.
+They sell everything from Levi’s to kerosene lamps.
+However the establishment mainly provides a friendly ambiance for locals and visitors around its bar.

-Proceed on Stage Road to the small community of Pescadero, which means “fishermen” in Spanish.
-At Duarte’s Restaurant, try the cioppino or grilled fish-of-the-day, followed by dessert of local olallieberry pie.
-When you drive the mile west to the sea from Pescadero, you pass Pescadero Marsh, one of the most important remaining habitats along the coast for birdlife.
+Proceed on Stage Road to the small community of Pescadero.
+The name means “fishermen” in Spanish.
+At Duarte’s Restaurant, try the cioppino or grilled fish-of-the-day.
+Follow that with dessert of local olallieberry pie.
+When you drive the mile west to the sea from Pescadero, you pass Pescadero Marsh.
+The marsh is one of the most important remaining coastal birdlife habitats.
 More than 180 species have been recorded here.
 Be sure to pack your binoculars.

 Pigeon Point, five miles south, is one of the major architectural legacies among lighthouses along the U.S. Pacific coast.
-The brick structure, the second tallest lighthouse on the coast, is open on weekends.
+The brick structure is the second tallest lighthouse on the coast.
+The lighthouse is open on weekends.
 Wooden houses on the site function as an all-ages hostel, similar to Montara.
 A generation of houses in nearby Pescadero were painted white after the SS Columbia wrecked here in 1896, floating landward its cargo of white paint.

 Memorial-Big Basin Redwood Parks

-Redwood parks south from San Francisco are as inviting and are far less crowded than Muir Woods.
+Redwood parks south from San Francisco are as inviting and are far less crowded than Muir Woods in Marin County.
 Memorial Park in San Mateo County is quite close and is particularly cool and pleasing in the heat of summer.
 Big Basin is a longer drive and a much larger park.

 The ride to these parks on Skyline Boulevard takes you along the spine of the mountains.
 Drive south from San Francisco along Interstate 280, turn west on Highway 92, and proceed south on Highway 25 (Skyline).
-As with coastal outings, this terrain can be foggy in the morning, but tends to burn off in the afternoon, so plan an afternoon excursion if possible.
+As with coastal outings, this terrain can be foggy in the morning.
+The mist tends to burn off in the afternoon, so plan an afternoon excursion if possible.
 If you drive Skyline in fog, the experience is otherworldly as the fog sweeps past you.

 Memorial Park is a small, choice 560-acre redwood park at 9500 Pescadero Road.
 From Skyline, turn south on La Honda Road to La Honda.
 The park is 5-1/2 miles beyond La Honda on Pescadero Road.

-Memorial Park, which honors World War I soldiers, has impressive first-growth redwoods and two interesting nature trails, plus a small interpretive center explaining both nature and the logging history of the region.
-The two trails are the short Tanoak Trail that meanders through the streambed area and the more ambitious mile-long Mt.
-Ellen Nature Trail, an excellent introduction to the redwood forest environment.
+Memorial Park, which honors World War I soldiers, has impressive first-growth redwoods.
+The park also offers two interesting nature trails.
+Don’t overlook the small interpretive center explaining both nature and the logging history of the region.
+Of the two trails the short Tanoak Trail meanders through the streambed area.
+Meanwhile the more ambitious mile-long Mt.
+Ellen Nature Trail provides an excellent introduction to the redwood forest.
 Be sure to pick up leaflets for these self-guided trails at the ranger station.

-Big Basin Redwoods State Park, originally called California Redwood State Park, was established in 1902 as the first park in the California state park system.
+Big Basin Redwoods State Park was originally called California Redwood State Park.
+It was established in 1902 as the first park in the California state park system.
 To reach Big Basin, leave Skyline Boulevard via Highway 236.

-When you arrive at Big Basin Park headquarters, pause for a few minutes at the Nature Lodge, which celebrates the park’s history, flora, and fauna.
-Then walk the nearby Redwood Nature Trail, which has one of the noblest stands of coastal redwoods south of San Francisco.
-You make the acquaintance of the massive Santa Clara Tree and the Chimney Tree, whose core has been hollowed by fire.
+When you arrive at Big Basin Park headquarters, pause for a few minutes at the Nature Lodge.
+The lodge celebrates the park’s history, flora, and fauna.
+Then walk the nearby Redwood Nature Trail.
+The trail displays one of the noblest stands of coastal redwoods south of San Francisco.
+You can see the massive Santa Clara Tree and the Chimney Tree, whose core has been hollowed by fire.
 An additional 60 miles of hiking trails twist through the park.

-The restaurant Bella Vista, 13451 Skyline, offers a remarkable view toward the bay, a cordial bar, and culinary pleasures such as veal oscar or fillet of salmon.
+The restaurant Bella Vista, 13451 Skyline, offers a remarkable view toward the bay.
+The dining spot also has a cordial bar.
+Culinary pleasures could be veal oscar or fillet of salmon.